venustheme/Magento-Parallax-Module/README.md

 Step 6: After opening Stores­ >>Configuration >­>Advanced >­> Advanced, the module will be shown in the admin panel

-## 3. What make people fall in love with LOF marketplace extensions
+## 3. What make people fall in love with this extensions

 ### Image Parallax Scrolling
 Parallax scrolling help you to create illusion of depth by moving images at different speeds.